Why Would You Get the 2020 Toyota Avalon Over the 2020 Lexus ES?

-Toyota and its luxurious sibling Lexus are well-known for offering a variety of vehicles that are safe, reliable, and fun to drive.
-Typically, we wouldn’t compare a Toyota to a Lexus because they offer such different driving experiences.
-However, Toyota’s top of the line Avalon sedan is very similar to Lexus’ entry-level ES luxury sedan.
+Toyota and its luxurious sibling, Lexus, are well-known for offering a variety of vehicles that are safe, reliable, and fun to drive.
+Still, Toyota’s now-discontinued top-of-the-line Avalon sedan is very similar to the entry-level Lexus ES luxury car.
 How would you go about choosing between the two?

 Pricing and performance

-On the Avalon, you get a 301-horsepower 3.5-liter V6 engine and the ES comes with a 302-horsepower 3.5-liter V6 engine.
-And guess what－both of these engines are paired with an eight-speed automatic transmission.
+On the Avalon, you get a 301-horsepower 3.5-liter V6 engine, while the 2020 ES comes with a 302-horsepower 3.5-liter V6 engine as standard equipment.
+Unsurprisingly, both of these engines are paired with a Toyota eight-speed automatic transmission.
 Naturally, both have the same fuel economy with up to a combined 26 mpg.

 Both the Avalon and the ES ride smoothly and there are practically no differences in regards to their driving experiences.
-The only real difference from our perspective is that the Avalon can go from 0 to 60 mph in about 6 seconds and the ES takes about 6.5 seconds.
+However, the Avalon is slightly thrust-happy compared to the ES, requiring 0.5 fewer seconds to hit 60 mph.

-Alright, so the Avalon and ES differ more when it comes to technology The Avalon offers an easy-to-use infotainment system that comes with desirable features including a 9-inch touchscreen, Apple CarPlay, Amazon Alexa, HD radio, and a wifi hotspot.
-Android Auto isn’t available on the Avalon.
+Both cars are well-appointed within, and user-friendly.
+The Avalon offers an easy-to-use infotainment system that comes with desirable features, including a nine-inch touchscreen, Apple CarPlay, Amazon Alexa, HD radio, and a wifi hotspot.
+Android Auto isn’t available on the 2020 Avalon.

-The ES offers similar infotainment features found on the Avalon like Apple Carplay and a wifi hotspot.
-However Android Auto and Siri Eyes Free are available on the ES while Amazon Alexa is not.
-The ES comes standard with an 8-inch display screen and there’s the option to upgrade to a 12.3 screen.
-Unfortunately, there’s no touchscreen on the ES so you have to use a funky mousepad thing to operate its infotainment system.
+The ES offers similar infotainment features found on the Avalon, like Apple CarPlay and a wifi hotspot.
+However, Android Auto and Siri Eyes Free are available on the ES, while Amazon Alexa is not.
+Moreover, the 2020 ES comes standard with an eight-inch display screen and there’s the option to upgrade to a 12.3-inch screen.
+Unfortunately, there’s no touchscreen on the ES, so operators will have to contend with a funky mousepad thing to navigate its infotainment system.

 The final verdict